SteveObert/KatanaUSB_Midi_controller/KatanaUSB_MIDI/README.md

 Included:

-Tap tempo: global or patch
+Tap tempo: global or patch ot (experimental MIDI Clock IN).

 Selectable mode for footswitches along the bottom either one or both FX/MOD Delay 1/FX, and Reverb/Delay 2.

+Selectable Katana color function for red ,green, or yellow for footswitches along the bottom either.

 Midi IN - control Katana patch and FX from an external MIDI controller.